Shine18/Shine18/README.md

 ## Hi there 👋, I am Aakash Ahmed

-😎 I am a Full Stack Developer with 10+ years of experience
+😎 I am a Full Stack Developer with 12+ years of experience

 - ⭐️ Shopify Plus Expert
 - 💻 Full Stack Engineer
-- 📱 iOS Developer

 🚀 I have worked with top fashion brands in US to optimize their Online Stores and create customer retention strategies.